MotefiBranch/TFD-Market-Analyzer/README.md

 ## Credits & Acknowledgements

 The "Auto-Scroll & Extract" workflow in this application was heavily inspired by the incredible open-source [tfd-market-helper](https://github.com/syphari/tfd-market-helper) Chrome Extension created by Syphari.
 We highly recommend checking out their extension if you prefer a browser-native scraping solution!
-They also have an Electron Application but just without the graphs and medians
+They also have an Electron Application but just without the graphs and medians.
+Also The Ai coding tools that made this possible (i.e, this is built on vibes 😎)

 ## License
 MIT License